SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Additional experiments, one-step clustering

 We implemented a version of SPADE using clusters generated from the first stage of our two-step clustering algorithm, where each organ-specific cohort was clustered with $k=16$, totaling 240 cluster centroids and, in turn, 240 experts.
 We report the classification results for two subtyping tasks: Camelyon16 and CPTAC lung.

 We observe that data experts trained on cluster centroids obtained with a two-step clustering approach lead to better results compared to a one-step clustering approach (Table \ref{tab:suppl1}).
-The one-step approach results in a reduction in AUC for the CPTAC dataset, with decreases of 1.9\% for SPADE+ABMIL and 0.62\% for SPADE+TransMIL, and for the Camelyon dataset, with decreases of 5.68\% for SPADE+ABMIL and 2.46\% for SPADE+TransMIL.
-F1 values decreased by 3.03\% for SPADE+ABMIL and 0.45\% for SPADE+TransMIL on the CPTAC dataset.
-For the Camelyon dataset, F1 values dropped by 12.91\% for SPADE+ABMIL and 16.91\% for SPADE+TransMIL.
+The one-step approach results in a reduction in AUC for the CPTAC dataset, with a decrease of 1.9\%, and for the Camelyon dataset, with a decrease of 5.68\%.
+F1 values decreased by 3.03\% on the CPTAC dataset.
+For the Camelyon dataset, F1 values dropped by 12.91\%.
 This can be explained by the fact that one-step clustering leads to cluster centers that are not sufficiently representative of a specific tissue prototype and, therefore, cannot learn a good representation.